krisrang/cookbook-le-certbot/README.md

 - `node['le-certbot']['rsa_key_size']` - Sets RSA key size for certificates requested with `certbot_certificate`.
 Default 4096.
 - `node['le-certbot']['webroot']` - Sets the webroot when requesting certificate with `certbot_certificate`.
 Default "/var/www".
-- `node['le-certbot']['certificates']` - Hash of locations certbot has installed certificates to on the node.

 The following attributes are set on a per-platform basis, see the `attributes/default.rb` file for default values.